 It's common for people who run an IPFS node on their home WiFi to have very long wait times or a high rate of request failure.
 This is because the rest of the nodes in the IPFS network have difficulty connecting to them through their NAT (Internet router).
 This can be solved by setting up Port Forwarding on the router, to direct external connections to port 4001 to the host with the IPFS node, or by moving the node to a hosted server/VM.

-If several minutes have passed since files were uploaded to an IPFS node and they’re still not discoverable by other gateways, it’s possible the node is having trouble announcing the files to the rest of the network.
-You can ensure this is happening by running:
+If several minutes have passed since files were uploaded to an IPFS node and they're still not discoverable by other gateways, it's possible the node is having trouble announcing the files to the rest of the network.
+You can make sure the node with the content has pinned it by running:

 ipfs pin -r <content id>